karlzjunior/Bike-sharing/README.md

-# Bike-sharing
+# Bike Sharing Data
-Linear regression project in R using bike sharing data
+A linear regression project in R using bike sharing data.